-Species at Risk include endangered species, such as the Yellow-banded bumble bee, as well as threatened and special concern species.
-Other species are of conservation concern because of their rarity in Quebec, but their formal conservation status has yet to be determined.
+Species at Risk include endangered species, such as the Rusty-patched bumble bee, as well as threatened and special concern species.
+Other species are of conservation concern because of their rarity in Ontario and Quebec, but their formal conservation status has yet to be determined.
 Because habitat loss is one of the largest threats facing pollinators, the very best thing you can do is plant for them.

-Yellow-banded bumble bee
+Rusty-patched bumble bee